-If there is evidence that examinations will further disadvantage you, your Department may consider an alternative form of assessment that meets module learning outcomes and the standards of relevant professional bodes e.g. Nursing and Midwifery Council (NMC).
+If there is evidence that examinations will further disadvantage you, your department may consider an alternative form of assessment that meets module learning outcomes and the standards of relevant professional bodies e.g. Nursing and Midwifery Council (NMC).
 Please discuss this with your tutor.
-The Inclusion Team, working alongside academic staff, can also advise you about securing an alternative assessment.
+The Inclusion Team will work alongside you and our academic colleagues to investigate the possibility of an alternative assessment.

 The University has a duty to be proactive and anticipatory.
-If you have a disability or health condition and are applying for a professional course, such as a teacher training or nursing programme, it would be useful to discuss your needs at an early stage with academic staff or you can contact the Inclusion Team.
+If you have a disability or health condition and are applying for a professional course, such as a teacher training or a nursing programme, it would be useful to discuss your needs at an early stage with academic staff and we encourage you to contact the Inclusion Team.

 Adapted Accommodation on Campus

 In recent years the university has invested heavily in its campus provision for disabled students, but sometimes demand exceeds the number of rooms available.
 The University cannot always guarantee an adapted room, even if you have been offered a place here.
 Adapted rooms are provided in halls of residence which offer catered and self-catered contracts at varying costs.
 While we offer rooms based on availability and can’t always guarantee that the room you are offered will be your first choice or at your preferred location, we are committed to working with to ensure that as far as possible your accommodation is the most appropriate to meet your requirements.

 If you need an adapted room you should:

 - Apply for on-campus accommodation as soon as possible and ensure Edge Hill is your first choice.

 - Contact the Inclusion and Accommodation teams early in the application process and arrange a visit.

 - Think about whether you need a regular en suite room with minor adaptations e.g. grab rail, shower seat etc. or a fully adapted room.

 - Consider what adaptations you need in the kitchen, bathroom or sleeping area.